ACCESS-NRI/access-om3-configs/README.md

 This Pipeline compares configurations modified in a PR (the `source` branch) against a 'ground truth' checksum, usually the `target` branch.
 It also verifies that commons mistakes in configurations are not made.
 This allows developers to know if the changes they are about to commit lead to valid and reproducible results.
 Either way, if the PR is merged, the new commit is tagged in such a way that we know how reproducible it is against past configurations.

+For pull requests into release branches, this runs automatically, see https://github.com/ACCESS-NRI/model-config-tests?tab=readme-ov-file#config-pr-yml-pipeline

+For pull requsts into other branches, it needs triggering manually, using a `!test` comment.
+See https://github.com/ACCESS-NRI/model-config-tests?tab=readme-ov-file#config-comment-test-reusable-workflow

 ### User-Dispatchable Repro-CI Workflow

 This repository contains a user-dispatchable workflow (minimum `Write` role required) for the generation of reproducibility checksums on a given Config Branch.
 The workflow requires sign off from [@ACCESS-NRI/ocean](https://github.com/orgs/ACCESS-NRI/teams/ocean) to run on Gadi.